ViacheslavBobrov/LSL_Neuromore/README.md

 # Muse Neuromore
 Connecting Muse headband to Neuromore Studio

 The script redirects LSL stream to OSC, which Neuromore Studio takes as its input.
 Below is the instruction for Windows 10.
-For the other platforms the steps are similar, except no need for running BlueMuse, becasue muse-lsl can be used instead (https://github.com/alexandrebarachant/muse-lsl)
+For the other platforms the steps are similar, except no need for running BlueMuse, because muse-lsl can be used instead (https://github.com/alexandrebarachant/muse-lsl)

 ### Prerequisites